powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 For any component where a bus voltage is, after the ReactiveLimits outerloop has run, solved outside these per-unit thresholds, the component solution is deemed unrealistic and its solution status is flagged as failed.

-The ReactiveLimits outerloop uses these values as a criteria to block P-only nodes to PQ.
+If `voltageRemoteControlRobustMode` is set to true, the ReactiveLimits outerloop uses these values as a criteria to block P-only nodes to PQ.

 The default values are `0.5` and `1.5` and they must be greater or equal to `0`.